rinkashimikito/ui_improvement_proposal/README.md

 ### Use babel (https://babeljs.io)
 * we could start using ES6 going forwards (Babel is a essentially an ECMAScript 6 to ECMAScript 5 compiler.
 It allows to use ES6 features in your projects and then compiles ES5 to use in production)
 * we could gradually rewrite existing code to ES6
-### Use Webpack (https://webpack.js.org/) for building front end
+### Use Gulp/Webpack (https://webpack.js.org/) for building front end
-* grunt is a very old task runner and has not been updated for a year now
+* we use grunt which is a very old task runner and has not been updated for a year now
-* webpack can handle (using plugins and modules) concatenating and minifying files, manage dependencies, run tests
+* gulp/webpack can handle (using plugins and modules) concatenating and minifying files, manage dependencies, run tests
 * replacing grunt with webpack **is not crucial** as we can configure grunt to do what we need
 * other option is to use Gulp which is faster than Grunt (Grunt is based on configuring separate independent tasks, each task opens/handles/closes file.
 Gulp requires less amount of code and is based on Node streams, which allows it to build pipe chains (w/o reopening the same file) and makes it faster)
 ### Use linting (static code analysis) JS tool for testing against coding rules